0rora/0rora/README.md

 [![Download](https://img.shields.io/github/downloads/0rora/0rora/v0.1.1/total.svg)](https://github.com/0rora/0rora/releases/tag/v0.1.1)
 [![Issues](https://img.shields.io/github/issues/0rora/0rora.svg)](https://github.com/0rora/0rora/issues)

 0rora is a web application for easily making and scheduling Stellar payments in bulk.
-It makes use of payment channels and batching to achieve maximum throughput.

-With 0rora you can
+With 0rora you can:
 * schedule future payments;
 * distribute your custom tokens _en masse_; and
 * view reports of past and future payments.

-You are free to copy, modify, and distribute 0rora with attribution under the terms of the MIT license.
+0rora makes use of payment channels and batching to achieve maximum throughput, so you get the fastest performance possible.

-See the [license](https://github.com/0rora/0rora/blob/master/LICENSE.txt) for details.
+You are free to copy, modify, and distribute 0rora with attribution under the terms of the [MIT license](LICENSE.txt).

 ## Installation

-1. Unzip the distribution to your preferred path.
+1. Unzip the latest [distribution](https://github.com/0rora/0rora/releases) to your preferred path.
 2. Configure your instance.

 ### Configuration